Transparency – Clarity – Responsibility

-FOR ASHIA: Financially, the website will provide a small passive income to sustain the costs associated with keeping the website live, and hopefully a small stipend to help support my family.
+FOR ASHIA: Financially, the website will provide a living wage to support my family.
 I plan to keep BFL going while I still have children interested in picture books, and am not sure whether I’ll hand it off or let it hang out dormant once my kids are older.

 Goals – Short Term (2018)

 FOR READERS: The BFL Facebook group is where I test out topics, book suggestions, methods of education, and public interest.
 It is also where I solicit feedback on what challenges parents and educators face, so I can learn what needs more research and what resources they need help finding.
 I am spending any free time I have on adding popular archived content to the website to make it easy to search and less labor intensive to respond to popular reader requests.